|

 "Vaterland" were removed.
 Minden -- Former

-Gneisenau Kaserne (Elizabeth Kaserne under British use) - Eagle as part of
+Gneisenau Kaserne (Elizabeth Kaserne under British use) - Eagle and wreathed

-decorative statuary around a doorway (see also below).
-Münster --
+decorative statuary above a doorway (see also below).
+Münster -- Former

 Hautklinik medical building - Eagle in the pediment.
 Munich